pascalbajorat/WordPress-Boilerplate/README.md

 * Custom jQuery (v.
 2.1.3) for your frontend.
 * Support for custom editor styles.
 * Supports defer loading for scripts.
-* Remove query strings from static ressources.
+* Remove query strings from static resources.
 * jpeg_quality filter.

 and some more, have a look at the functions.php